Enghin84/hardhat-tutorial/readme.md

 #### 3. Go to `Write Contract` and connect your wallet
 #### 4. Press `Approve`
         4.1.
 Spender (address) -> your contract address 4.2.
-Amount (uint256) -> The max value you let the contract to spend from your assets
+Amount (uint256) -> The max value you let the contract to spend from your assets, insert the value and then add the digits( hit the +) and select 10^18
 ### Step 2 Deposit
 Now for deposit, go to your contract on Rinkeby testnet -> `Write Contract` -> connect wallet -> deposit -> insert the value and then add the digits( hit the +) and select 10^18